jaalto/project--cygwin-cygbuild/doc/README.txt

         o   Python                          any version
         o   Standard programs: ls, etc.     any version

+        This program runs solely with Free Software.
+It does not rely on any component of non-Free Software.

         It is possible to setup a Cygwin cross compiling environment in Free OS.
 See document "Cygwin/X Contributor's Guide" at
         <http://x.cygwin.com/docs/cg/prog-build-cross.html>